melaniebrgr/learning-computer-science/00-everyweeks/week18/README.md

 These questions are based on the content from "Biology 3316: Lecture 5", "Biology 3316: Lecture 6", and "3316 Midterm 1".
 ```

-### Questions

-1. How can Assistants be useful for generating learnable document summaries
-1. Can assistants be better than a GPT, or Chat Completion API?
-1. Can assistants be easier or faster to implement than a GPT, or "regular chat"?
-1. How would it compare to a ChatPDF?
-1. What are the challenges?
-Privacy